Prof. Donna Ankerst, Ph.D.

 Academic Career and Research Areas

-Having completed undergraduate studies in mathematics and receiving her doctorate in statistics at Carnegie Mellon University, Ankerst worked as a postdoctoral researcher at Harvard University, Boston (1997-2000) and at Fred Hutchinson Cancer Research Center, Seattle (2000-2006).
-In 2006 she took up a position in Munich, initially at LMU Munich.
-Since 2008 she has headed the associate professorship for mathematical statistics at TUM.
-Ankerst has also been a research professor at the University of Texas Health Science Center, San Antonio, USA.
+After studying mathematics at the University of Texas (UT), Austin, and completing a doctorate in statistics at Carnegie Mellon University, Donna Ankerst worked as a postdoctoral researcher at Harvard University, Boston (1997-2000) and subsequently, at the Fred Hutchinson Cancer Research Center, Seattle (2000-2006).
+Since 2008 she has served as an associate professor of Biostatistics at the TUM as well as research professor in Urology, Epidemiology and Biostatistics at the University of Texas Health Science Center, San Antonio, USA.
 She conducts research in Biostatistics, specializing in risk prediction for prostate cancer and causal inference from observational studies.

 - Chair of the Data Safety and Monitoring Board for the WISDOM breast cancer screening trial (2016 – present)

 - Editor, Biometrics Book Reviews (2016 – 2018)

 - PhD Supervisor Award, TUM Weihenstephan Graduate School (2018)

 - Prostate Cancer Dream Challenge winner as part of TUM team (2015)

 - US National Science Foundation Mathematical Sciences Fellowship (1997-2000)

 Ankerst DP, Straubinger J, Selig K, Guerrios L, De Hoedt A, Hernandez J, Liss MA, Leach RJ, Freedland SJ, Kattan MW, Nam R, Haese A, Montorsi F, Boorjian SA, Cooperberg MR, Poyet C, Vertosick E, Vickers AJ: "A contemporary prostate biopsy risk calculator based on multiple heterogeneous cohorts".
 European Urology.
 2018; 74 (2):197-203.Abstract